AnyFetch/developers.anyfetch.com/guides/creating/document-type.md

 ## Deleting a document type
 There's a slight catch here, as you can't delete a document-type in use by you *or* by any of your subcompanies.
 You really have to be careful when you start rolling your custom document-types to subcompanies...

+> This is probably still very abstract to you.
+You may want to check [the document-type tutorial](/guides/tutorials/document-type.html), creating a new document-type from scratch.